laxmithapas/face_attendi4/VIDEO_SCRIPT.md

 ---

+---

+---

-## 5. Attendance Trends (Analytics)
+## 5. Weekly Subject Attendance (The "Frictionless" Graph)
-*(Action: Scroll down to the Chart)*
+*(Action: Scroll down to the Bar Chart)*

-"Finally, at the bottom, we have the **Attendance Trends** chart."

-*   **Bar Graph:** "This graph visualizes the student's duration for each day."
-*   **Month Filter:** "We can filter this by month to analyze performance over time.
-This helps us answer questions like, 'Is this student's attendance improving or declining?'"
+"Finally, let's look at the **Weekly Subject Attendance** report.
+This is where our system combines **Accuracy** with **Speed**."

+"We've implemented a **Frictionless Check-in** system."

+*   **The Flow:** "A student simply walks into the class.
+The camera recognizes them and instantly marks them present for that subject slot (e.g., 9-10 AM).
+There is **no need to queue** for checking out."
+*   **The Validation:** "The system automatically validates if they were present during the specific class hour.
+If a student attends the 9 AM class but skips the 10 AM class, the graph instantly reflects that drop."

 ---